 True to Batman ’89, Vicky gets waylaid by the bad guy so Batman has to rescue her while said bad guy’s got every single advantage on his side.
-By the way, Drac’s real plan is to use her soul to reanimate his bride Carmilla Karnstein from ashes, and… yeah, I have to imagine Capizzi named her after the original lesbian vampire on purpose.
+By the way, Drac’s real plan is to use her soul to reanimate his bride Carmilla Karnstein from ashes, and… yeah, there’s no way Capizzi accidentally named her after the original lesbian vampire, is there?
 No wonder Drac’s in such a bad mood all the time.****

 I guess this makes the whole plot slightly less rapey, but really, I think it would’ve been more interesting for Drac to turn her into a full vampire a la the original’s “brides” and then have her fight Bruce.
 That would actually give the Vicky subplot something resembling emotional stakes!